Robert Hanna: Career

 James Noble's death in 1831.
 Hanna became the third U.S. Senator from Indiana after statehood, with Noble and Waller Taylor preceding him in the office.
 Hanna served slightly longer than four months, from August 19, 1831, to January 3, 1832.
 After his return to Indianapolis, Hanna represented Marion County in the Indiana House of Representatives, where he served multiple terms: 1832–33 (Seventeenth Regular Session) and 1836–39 (Twenty-first, Twenty-second, and Twenty-third Regular Sessions).
 At the end of his political career Hanna represented Marion County in the Indiana Senate: 1840–41 (Twenty-fifty Regular Session) and 1842–46.

 Death and legacy

 Hanna was hit and instantly killed by a train locomotive as he was walking along the Peru and Indianapolis Railroad track in Indianapolis on November 16, 1858.
-His remains are interred at Crown Hill Cemetery in Indianapolis.
+His remains are interred at Crown Hill Cemetery in Indianapolis (Section 2, Lot 131).

 Hanna is remembered for his public service as the Franklin County sheriff during the final years of Indiana's territorial government and as one of the county's elected delegates to the 1816 Indiana Constitutional Convention.
 Hanna became a leader in the state militia in the early years of Indiana's statehood and worked as a registrar in the federal land office.
 His political career included an appointment to the U.S. Senate and several years as a representative of Marion County in the upper and lower houses of the state legislature.